eliovinciguerra/CHAOS/README.md

 - *probability*: A floating-point value between 0 and 1 that specifies the probability threshold for activating CHAOS in a given clock cycle.
 - *firstClock*: An integer value indicating the first clock cycle in which CHAOS can be triggered.
 - *lastClock*: An integer value specifying the last permissible clock cycle for fault injection.
+- *faultType*: A string specifying the type of fault to be injected.
+Available options include:
+    - 'bit_flip' – a single-bit inversion.
+    - 'stuck_at_zero' – forcing a bit to remain at logic level 0.
+    - 'stuck_at_one' – forcing a bit to remain at logic level 1.
+    - 'random' – randomly selects one of the above fault types.
 - *faultMask*: A byte representing a bitmask to be applied to the target (from '0' to '255').
 If set to '0', a random bitmask is generated.
 - *numBitsToChangePerByte*: If *faultMask* is set to '0', this integer parameter determines the number of bits to be affected by the randomly generated bitmask.
 - *numBytesToChange*: Number of bits to change in the target cache packet during fault injection.
 (TODO)